-The Superintendent or designee shall develop regulations to identify and control substance abuse in the schools which:
+The Superintendent or designee shall:

-- 1. Establish procedures to appropriately manage situations involving students suspected of using, possessing, being under the influence, or distributing controlled substances.[15][16][17] - 2.
-Disseminate to students, parents/guardians and staff the Board policy and regulations governing student use of controlled substances. - 3.
+- 1. Establish procedures to appropriately manage situations involving students suspected of using, possessing, being under the influence, or distributing controlled substances.
+[17][18][19] - 2.
+Disseminate to students, parents/guardians and staff the Board policy and administrative regulations governing student use of controlled substances. - 3.
 Provide education concerning the dangers of abusing controlled substances. - 4.
 Establish procedures for education and readmission to school of students convicted of offenses involving controlled substances.

-Violations of this policy may result in disciplinary action up to and including expulsion and referral for prosecution.[14][18][19]
+Violations of this policy may result in disciplinary action up to and including expulsion and referral for prosecution.[14][20]

-The Superintendent or designee shall immediately report required incidents and may report discretionary incidents involving possession, use or sale of controlled substances on school property, at any school-sponsored activity or on a conveyance providing transportation to or from a school or school-sponsored activity to the local police department that has jurisdiction over the school's property, in accordance with state law and regulations, the procedures set forth in the memorandum of understanding with local law enforcement and Board policies.[13][15][16][20][21][22]
+The Superintendent or designee shall immediately report required incidents and may report discretionary incidents involving possession, use or sale of controlled substances on school property, at any school-sponsored activity or on a conveyance providing transportation to or from a school or school-sponsored activity to the local police department that has jurisdiction over the school's property, in accordance with state law and regulations, the procedures set forth in the memorandum of understanding with local law enforcement and Board policies.[17][18][21][22][23][13]

 The Superintendent or designee shall notify the parent/guardian of any student directly involved in an incident involving possession, use or sale of controlled substances as a victim or suspect immediately, as soon as practicable.
 The Superintendent or designee shall inform the parent/guardian whether or not the local police department that has jurisdiction over the school property has been or may be notified of the incident.
-The Superintendent or designee shall document attempts made to reach the parent/guardian.[13][20][23]
+The Superintendent or designee shall document attempts made to reach the parent/guardian.[21][24][13]

-In accordance with state law, the Superintendent shall annually, by July 31, report all incidents of possession, use or sale of controlled substances to the Office for Safe Schools.[13][16]
+In accordance with state law, the Superintendent shall annually, by July 31, report all incidents of possession, use or sale of controlled substances to the Office for Safe Schools.[18][13]